 Former actress Bettina Gray traveled the world to photograph hang gliders and this shot of the Skyhook Sunspot shows the shape of the sail in flight.
 See Skyhook Sailwings.

-Immediately after launching on his first flight in the Sunspot, this author entered a series of rolls, to the left, then to the right, then left, right, and so on, until after maybe 20 seconds his nervous system caught up with the new glider’s combination of roll inertia (more that I was used to) and damping (less) that caused a subtle delay in its roll and yaw response.
+Immediately after launching, I entered a series of rolls, to the left, then to the right, then left, right, and so on, until after maybe 20 seconds my nervous system caught up with the new glider’s combination of roll inertia (more than I was used to) and damping (less) that caused a subtle delay in its roll and yaw response.
 This Sunspot swing was common on such first flights, I learned later.
 Indeed, such pilot-induced oscillation (PIO) affects many pilots regardless of ability.
 One of the most skilled pilots ever, the astronaut Mark Stucky, suffered from pilot-induced oscillation in 1977 when he returned to hang gliding after 15 months away:

 I was heading home after another PIO-filled weekend, trying my best to visualize just what the glider was doing and what the proper response should be.
 I somehow figured it out and surprised everybody when the next flight went smoothly.